tontzeli/nixie-clock/readme.md

 ## 🕒 Overview

-This firmware drives a 4-digit IN-16 Nixie tube clock using shift registers and an external DS3231 RTC module.
+Firmware drives a 4-digit IN-16 Nixie tube clock using shift registers and an external DS3231 RTC module.
 All animations, display logic, and time calculations are handled in firmware — no external libraries are required beyond `Wire.h`.

 The DS3231 stores and maintains **UTC time**, while the Arduino applies user-defined timezone and daylight saving rules dynamically before displaying local time.